 Sometimes, you do not realize how much you have tried to do all the things by yourself.
 You are pushing yourself too hard.

-If you are not, then something is wrong with your marriage right now.
-It is important to feel happy in your marriage.
+Honestly, I think it is important for you to feel happy in your marriage.
 Because that is the first reason you are married right?
 You want to have a happy relationship and a happy family with the person you love.

 So stop overextending yourself.
 Do not build a family culture that can make you been taken for granted.
 Stop pushing yourself beyond what you can handle.
-Because in the end, you are the one who deeply exhausted, feel resentful, and feel like no one ever appreciates your hard work.
+Because in the end, you are the one who is deeply exhausted, feels resentful, and feels like no one ever appreciates your hard work.

 Find Out What Make You Feeling Unappreciated